QubitExplorer/Recommender-System/README.md

 #Writing in progress

-Instead of throwing some random mathamatical derivations for Recommendation engine, I decided to write below story.
+Instead of throwing around random mathamatical derivations for Recommendation Engine, I finally decided to write stories.
 When I started writing this page, I knew nothing about recommendation engine.
-So, let's guess: what it could be, how it might work, why we need this recommendation engine in our day to day life and how we can leverage it further.
+So, let's take a guess: what are they, how it might work, why do we need them in our daily lives and how we can leverage it further ?

-To understand this, maybe let's go back to the golden year 1750's approx. Let's assume you are in your mid-twenties and it's your childhood dream to buy a **new horse**, since we don't have Ferrari, Tesla at that time.
-You kept dreamt about it several days, weeks and finally started saving penny amount of coins everyday over the period of last several months.
-Finally you reached your target, made it, and have enough big coins to buy a new horse, but you **do not know which one to buy** and **where to buy it**.
-So, now what would we do ?.
-Well, Lets ask for a **recommendations or suggestions** from the one who have experience **(i.e. past data)**, and **( who shares similar interest)** and you like to gather advise from each of them.
+To understand this, lets imagine we are in the year 1750's.
+You're in your mid-twenties, it's been your childhood dream to buy a **new horse**, since there's no Ferrari and Tesla at the time.
+You've dreamed about it several days, weeks and even months, and finally after saving few coins everyday.
+Finally you have saved enough.
+Now, have enough big coins to buy a new horse.
+But you **do not know which one to buy** and **where to buy it**.
+So, what would you do now ?.
+Well, you did probably ask for a **recommendations or suggestions** from people with experience **(i.e. past data)**, and **( who shares similar interest)** and you like to gather advise from each one of them.

 ----------------------------------------------------------------------------------------------------------------
 Lets say, You have three best friends, and all of them were having equal knowledge but totally different varities of interests: